Originally written 2019 / Updated 2020 / Updated 2021

 Little History on Little Margetis and James Bond

 I had only seen the Pierce Brosnan and Daniel Craig entries when I decided to do this article.
 And besides seeing clips here and there of Thunderball on Spike TV, all of these other Bonds were one gigantic mystery to me.
-My dad would put them on when I was just a child of 7 or 8 and I’d flee the room in utter terror that I might die of boredom.
-It seriously took me decades to warm up to pre 90s cinema and unless those decades were offering The Godfather or Amadeus, I would never take the risk that I might asphyxiate on boredom.
+My dad would put them on when I was just a child of eight.
+I’d flee the room in utter terror that I might die of boredom.
+It seriously took me decades to warm up to pre 90s cinema and unless those decades were offering The Godfather or Amadeus, I would never take the risk that I might die of boredom.

 Cut to Early 2019

 Things are really looking up for old Mike.
-His comedy troupe Pizza Party is smokin’ hot (EDIT 2020 – Barely existing cause of Covid-19) and he’s seen probably around 1500 films since he was 8 years old.
+His comedy troupe Pizza Party is smokin’ hot (EDIT 2020 – Barely existing cause of Covid-19 ; EDIT 2021 – We’re making a comeback) and he’s seen probably around 3500 films since he was 8 years old.
 He considers watching the Rocky series but he remembers he promised a friend he’d watch them with him.
-That’s when he hears a Carly Simon song “Nobody Does it Better”, the theme from The Spy Who Loved Me, and decides to start a 24 film binge, the most intense he’s ever done. .
+(EDIT 2021 – My take on Rocky) That’s when he hears a Carly Simon song “Nobody Does it Better”, the theme from The Spy Who Loved Me, and decides to start a 24 film binge, the most intense he’s ever done. .
 Let’s start with the shittiest entries….

 The most ass-numbingly boring Bond entry by a country mile.
 They got a new Bond, Timothy Dalton, and he’s a fine actor, but the writing is the problem.
 This is one of Bond’s most bland adventures, recycling mundane plot points from other entries with bullshit unmemorable henchmen and a garbage Bond girl.
 I watched this when I was home sick from work one day and I was crossing my fingers I’d have a major heart attack so I wouldn’t have to finish it.